continuous-symmetry-measure/proteincsm/README.md

 After installation, the program can be called from the command line.
 For example:

-`csm c2 inputmol.pdb output.pdb --optional-args`
+`proteincsm c2 inputmol.pdb output.pdb --optional-args`

-You can access a help menu with a list of all available options via `csm -h`
+You can access a help menu with a list of all available options via `proteincsm -h`

 ## INSTALLATION